groupdocs-conversion/GroupDocs.Conversion-Docs/java/getting-started/installation.md

 keywords:
 productName: GroupDocs.Conversion for Java
 hideChildren: False
+toc: True
 ---
 GroupDocs hosts all Java APIs on [GroupDocs Repository](https://repository.groupdocs.com/).
 You can easily use [GroupDocs.Conversion for Java](https://repository.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-conversion) API directly in your Maven projects with simple configurations.

-### Specify GroupDocs Repository Configuration
+## Specify GroupDocs Repository Configuration

 First, you need to specify GroupDocs repository configuration/location in your Maven `pom.xml` as follows:

 ```java
 <repositories>